 - How flexible am I regarding the size, location, age, or type of home?

-Taking the time to learn more about these fundamental motivations and expectations for homeownership is crucial to avoid biting off more than you can chew.
-Your answers will help ensure that your decision is well-founded and tailored to your true, attainable needs — and can serve as a strong foundation for what comes next in the process.
+Understanding your motivations and expectations for homeownership is crucial to avoid biting off more than you can chew so you can buy a house with no regrets.
+Your answers will help ensure that your decision is well-founded — and will give you a strong foundation for the hurdles that come next in the homebuying process.

 - What’s the maximum price I can pay for a house?